Shumonov/wordle-clone/README.md

 3. Install Expo Go on your mobile phone

-4. Run the app localy:
+4. Run the app locally:

 ```bash
 expo start